Student Charter 2024/25

 • Provide a range of SU Sport clubs, SU Societies, social events, and personal development opportunities.

-• Provide accurate records of students engaging in SU activity to be recorded on the HEAR.
+• Provide accurate records of students engaging in SU activity to be recorded on the HEAR for students studying in Cardiff.

-• Deliver the Cardiff Met Award to offer personal and professional development outside of academic studies.
+• Deliver the Cardiff Met Award to recognise personal and professional development outside of academic studies.

 Students commit to: